-The grassroots ubiquity of spirit mediums (often female) in Chinese religious life is increasingly recognised (see here, with many links).
+The grassroots ubiquity of spirit mediums (often female) in Chinese religious life is increasingly recognised (for collected posts, click here).
 I often plea for them to be recognised as among the most important practitioners “doing religion” in China—and now, as if in divine response to my entreaties, a welcome addition to our knowledge is

 - Emily Ng, A time of lost gods: mediumship, madness, and the ghost after Mao (2020),